jina-ai/jina/docs/how-to/monitoring.md

 in contrast with deploying on Kubernetes, you need to tell Prometheus which port to look at.
 You can change these ports by modifying this [file](https://github.com/jina-ai/example-grafana-prometheus/blob/8baf519f7258da68cfe224775fc90537a749c305/prometheus-grafana-local/prometheus/prometheus.yml#L64)
 ```

+### Deploying on Jcloud
+In case your Flow is deployed on JCloud, there is no need to provision a monitoring stack yourself.
+Prometheus and Grafana are
+handled by JCloud and you can find a dashboard URL using the command `jc status <flow_id>`

 ## Using Grafana to visualize metrics